salt-labs/docs/content/changelog/_index.md

 ### June 2023

-Sprinkled some salt on some older docs for re-release and added some production-ready checklists.
+Sprinkled some salt on older docs to give them a new lease of life for re-release and added some new _production-ready_ checklists.

 {{< changelog "Changed" >}}

 - Updated PaaS guide.
+- Updated Carvel package author guide.
+- Updated TKGs upgrade guide.
+- Updated Frameworks.

 {{</ changelog >}}